oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

 ### Functionality

-Basic: Admin can created the SD profile and grant to users Users can select the profile for a specific vDisk when a VM is created .
+Basic: Admin can created the SD profile and grant to users

+Users can select the profile for a specific vDisk when a VM is created .
 These elements are kept in migration.

-This requires support of this in VDSM API: create VM, hot plug and update VM device.
+Support in VDSM API: create VM, hot plug and update VM device.
 Dynamic setting these elements should also be supported.

 ## Documentation / External references